JiaoXianjun/BTLE/README.md

-A BTLE (Bluetooth Low energy)/BT4.0 radio packet sender ( build based on <a href="https://github.com/mossmann/hackrf">hackrf</a> and <a href="https://github.com/Nuand/bladeRF">bladeRF</a> ) .
+A BTLE (Bluetooth Low energy)/BT4.0 radio packet sniffer/scanner and sender ( build based on <a href="https://github.com/mossmann/hackrf">hackrf</a> and <a href="https://github.com/Nuand/bladeRF">bladeRF</a> ) .
 Also see my tech blog: http://sdr-x.github.io

 ==========================================================================

 News (See complete introduction section after news section):

+03 Nov.
+2015: BTLE packet sniffer/scanner btle_rx works!
+Support HACKRF currently.
+Usage:

+    btle_rx -c chan -g gain

+chan: Channel number.
+Default value 37.
+Valid value 37, 38, 39 currently (Advertising channel).
+Will support all channels 0~39 and flexible Access Address like TI's BTLE packet sniffer.

+gain: VGA gain. default value 10. valid value 0~62.
+LNA has been set to maximum 40dB internally.
+Gain should be tuned very carefully to ensure best performance under your circumstance.
+Suggest test from low gain, because high gain always causes severe distortion and get you nothing.

+ATTENTION: To support fast/realtime sender and scanner/sniffer, I have changed lib_device->transfer_count to 4 and lib_device->buffer_size to 4096 in hackrf driver: hackrf.c.
+If you want to use this tool, you'd better also do that change to your driver source code and re-compile, re-install as instructed in <a href="https://github.com/mossmann/hackrf">hackrf</a>

 02 Sep.
 2015: Fixed-point version.
 Add new packet type: discovery.
 Open LightBlue APP in your iPhone/device, then:

     btle_tx packets_discovery.txt
     (packets_discovery.txt is under host/btle-tools/src)

+You will see a device named as "CA1308 11950 22.626 113.823 8" in your LightBlue APP.

 DO NOT use space character " " in a command line packet descriptor.
 You CAN use space in the txt file packet descriptor like above.
 Command line of above example: